 ## Features of the acoustic data set in '/home/m/Dropbox/Projects/ohun_paper/data/raw/taeniopygia': ## * 18 sound files ## * 1 file format(s) (.wav (18)) ## * 1 sampling rate(s) (44.1 kHz (18)) ## * 1 bit depth(s) (16 bits (18)) ## * 1 number of channels (1 channel(s) (18)) ## * File duration range: 2.63-21.76 s (mean: 12.22 s) ## * File size range: 0.23-1.92 MB (mean: 1.08 MB) ## (detailed information by sound file can be obtained with 'warbleR::info_sound_files()')

-In this case all recordings have format (.wav files, 44.1 kHz sampling rate, 16 bit resolution and a single channel).
-We can also check the duration and size of files.
-This information is important as some tuning parameters of detection routines can behave differently depending on file format (e.g. time window size is affected by sampling rate) or simply because some software might can only work on specific sound file formats.
-In addition, long sound files might be hard to analyzed in regular computers and might have to be split in shorter clips.
-In the latter case the function split_acoustic_data can be used to produce those clips:
+In this case, all recordings have format ‘.wav files, 44.1 kHz sampling rate, 16 bit resolution and a single channel’.
+We can also check the duration and size of files, which is important.
+Some tuning parameters of detection routines can behave differently depending on file format (e.g., time window size is affected by sampling rate), or simply because some software might only work on specific sound file formats.
+In addition, long sound files could be hard to analyze on some computers and might have to be split into shorter clips.
+In the latter case, the function split_acoustic_data can be used to produce those clips:

 split_info <- split_acoustic_data(path = path_zebra_finch, sgmt.dur = 5) head(split_info)

-The output shows to which time segments in the original sound files the clips belong to.
+The output shows the time segments in the original sound files to which the clips belong.
 If an annotation table is supplied (argument ‘X’) the function will adjust the annotations so they refer to the position of the signals in the clips.
 This can be helpful when reference tables have been annotated on the original sound files.

-Annotations can also be explored using the function feature_reference.
-It returns about the mean and range of signal and gap duration (time intervals between selections), bottom and top frequency and of the number of annotations by sound file.
-If the path to the sound files is supplied the duty cycle (fraction of a sound file corresponding to signals) and peak amplitude (highest amplitude in a detection) are also returned:
+Annotations can also be explored using the function feature_reference, which returns the signal mean and range, gap duration (time intervals between selections), bottom and top frequency, and the number of annotations by sound file.
+If the path to the sound files is supplied, then the duty cycle (the fraction of a sound file corresponding to signals) and peak amplitude (the highest amplitude in a detection) are also returned:

 # read reference annotations manual_ref_tae <- read.csv(file.path(path_zebra_finch, "manual_selections_Taeniopygia.csv")) # explore annotations feature_reference(reference = manual_ref_tae, path = path_zebra_finch)